Buzut/steroids/README.md

 It takes great inspiration from [Frontend Boilerplate](https://github.com/Buzut/frontend-boilerplate/) for all the CSS/JS build parts.

 ### What does npm do?
-- bundles & compiles ES6+ JS (served via both a `script type="module"` & a basic script for older browsers)
+* bundles & compiles ES6+ JS (served via both a `script type="module"` & a basic script for older browsers)
-- autoprefixes CSS properties that need to be
+* autoprefixes CSS properties that need to be
-- builds CSS from Less files
+* builds CSS from Less files
-- enforces functional sorting of CSS properties (only in IDE's stylelint linter)
+* enforces functional sorting of CSS properties (only in IDE's stylelint linter)
-- minifies and compresses (gz, br) CSS and JS
+* minifies and compresses (gz, br) CSS and JS
+* pre-compresses theme images to webP
-- watches for files updates and run build tasks on update
+* watches for files updates and run build tasks on update

 ## Getting Started
 Node.js and npm are used to lint, compile and minify your code (CSS & JS).